The Stockholm RichText-Editor Lessons

 As you can see all the benefits of using the recommended "Media Container" assumption including the image variations for avif (optional) and webp are gone.
 And the hidden s9ymdb:ID tag has moved.
 This is not the HTML source Serendipity Styx wants to save and give out since it breaks certain functions and behaviours !

-Making it short: Delete block containers like this only via the "Source" view mode!
+Making it short: Delete or move block containers like this only via the "Source" view mode!
 Easy - Clean - and Straight forward ! ³

 Leaving the possible crumble by these (inter)-actions between you and the ACF as is, is no option !
 Repairing it in the source, needs HTML structure knowledge !
 This is why certain and here described techniques are mandatory to learn !! 😁 And, let me say it this way: Every human being is using techniques to achieve it goals... 🐒 💝